-Any staff member who has reasonable cause to suspect that a child has been abused or neglected is required by law to report the incident immediately to the school official in charge.
-The mandated reporter is required to complete the SCAN report with assistance from the supervisor.
-If the employee is the suspected abuser then Human Resources will assist with the completion of the SCAN report.
+Any staff member who has reasonable cause to suspect that a child has been abused or neglected is required by.
+I a w to report the incident at once to the school official in charge.
+The mandated reporter must complete the SCAN report with help from the supervisor.
+If the employee is the suspected abuser, then Human Resources will help with completing the SCAN report.